 The UW-Madison Division of Continuing Studies offers approved training for IDP assessors, supervisors, and coordinators.
 For more information on training opportunities, please contact Kristi Obmascher at 608-262-8971.

 IDP is a partnership of DHS, DOT, county agencies, local law enforcement, Wisconsin's technical colleges, and local treatment centers.

-The Division of Mental Health and Substance Abuse Services oversees IDP for the DHS.
+The Division of Care and Treatment Services oversees IDP for the DHS.
 For more information about the role of DHS in IDP, please contact:

 Intoxicated Driver Program Coordinator

 Bureau of Prevention Treatment and Recovery